Issa-Compass/hackathon/README.md

 Welcome to the Vibe Hackathon by **Issa Compass** — a software company on a mission to make moving and living in a new country as easy as ordering from Grab.
 We’re starting with visas.
 More about us: [issacompass.com/about](https://www.issacompass.com/about)

-## 🌟 Today's Project

-Design an **AI assistant** that can respond to customer messages — helping them early through the visa process (before they get supported by our legal team), identifying high-intent customers, and don't sound like a robot.

 You'll be working under [Aaron Yip](https://www.linkedin.com/in/aaron-builds) 👋
 - 15+ years in Silicon Valley tech (self-driving cars, industry advisor for Apple, Google App of the Year)
 - Startup builder, product guy, Stanford University + Chula guest lecturer

 We’re offering **1 intern position** based on: **Main Character Energy** 🔥

+## 🌟 Today's Project

+Design an **AI assistant** that can respond to customer messages — helping them early through the visa process (before they get supported by our legal team), identifying high-intent customers, and doesn't sound like a robot.

 ## What We Look For